theislab/LODE/feature_statistics/README.md

 # feature statistics project

+This repository implements the feature and time series calculations used in the project.

+"Changes in OCT Biomarkers of treatment naive patients in neovascular AMD using novel segmentation algorithm "

+It consists of 3 python scripts, detailed below, for calculating feature statistics and generating time series data.
+As well as jupyter notebooks for feature statistics calculations and visualuzation.

 ## segmentation statistics

 To calculate the segmentation statistics for the segmented OCTs provide the path to the directory where the